deveshkumxr/Multithreaded-Sorting-Application/README.md

 ### Merge

-After two sublists are sorted, in the main thread, we need to merge sublists to get the final sorted list:
+After two sublists are sorted, we need to merge sublists to get the final sorted list:

 ```c
 void merge_array(int *result) {